 If one source of income (a job) is from an employer and you’re paid through PAYE, you’ll enter information from a P45 or P60, and possibly a P11D form.
 You’d have received these from your employer where relevant.

 If you have multiple jobs/sources of income (e.g. rental plus self-employment or PAYE plus self-employment), you‘ll have to go through this exercise for each of your jobs.

 For each job, you’ll need to review your expenses, making sure your transactions are correctly tagged.
 Only expenses related to a particular job should be tagged as such.

 Using Finmo to track and tag these expenses should be much easier than your usual process.
 It’s important to make sure your expenses are accurate so you don’t pay any more or less tax than you should.
-Here’s where you can pick the brains of a dedicated Finmo expert if you’ve chosen our Complete package.
+This is when you can pick the brains of a dedicated Finmo expert.

 2. Answer some questions about your expenses throughout the year.

 Our questions in this section range from asking about travelling for work to detailing your work from home situation.
 We’ve written educational pieces about these types of expenses in our Self Employed Expenses section.

 If you have multiple jobs/sources of income (e.g. rental plus self-employment or PAYE plus self-employment), you‘ll have to complete the questions section for each job.

 Review and enter information about non-business related tax relief items, like pensions, student loans and charity giving.
 We make sure to ask you relevant questions to ensure you don’t miss anything!